ansible-collections/pureport/README.md

 ansible-doc pr_48711_aws_direct_connect_virtual_interface -s
 ```

+### Obtaining and Using Pureport `href`
+Many of the Ansible modules provided above have parameters that reference a Pureport object's `href`.
+Pureport uses
+the `href` link object to build relationships between various other objects, such as Connections belonging to a Network.

+An `href` is simply the object's resource path within the Pureport ReST API.

+A Pureport Account would have an `href` which is its `id` prefixed with `/accounts/`, like `/accounts/ac-XXXXXXXX`.
+Similarly, a Pureport Network would have an `href` which is its `id` prefixed with `/networks/`.

 ## Examples
 There are various examples on how to use these modules in the [examples directory](examples/README.md).